prmr/JetUML/docs/functional/DarkMode.md

 }
 ```

 CSS style classes can be implemented in two ways, and both are used in `DarkMode.css`.
 One way is to use predefined JavaFX names mapped to CSS names.
 For instance, the `root` style class and its properties with the prefix `-fx-` are predefined JavaFX names derived from CSS names, and together, they provide the overall default colors for a node.
 Simply defining the style class and adding the stylesheet is enough.
 The other way is to define a custom style class.
-This requires an extra step, and the style class needs to be added by calling `Node#getStyleClass().add(String)` on the `Node` which requires the specific styling.
+This requires an extra step, and the style class needs to be added by calling `getStyleClass().add(String)` on the `Node` which requires the specific styling.

 ### Canvas and Diagram Elements